FelipeSousaRocha/Painting/README.md

 ## Features

-- draw on the whiteboard and all other users will see you drawings live
+- draw on the painting and all other users will see you drawings live